AeshEmi1/searxng-secure/_sources/dev/reST.rst.txt

    .. sidebar:: KISS_ and readability_

-      Instead of defining more and more roles, we at SearXNG encourage our contributors to follow principles like KISS_ and readability_.
+      Instead of defining more and more roles, we at SearXNG-SE encourage our contributors to follow principles like KISS_ and readability_.

 Generic admonition